dfki-ric/robot_remote_control/README.md

 # Robot Remote Control

-This is a library for framework independent control of semi-autonomous robots.
+This is a library for framework independent remote control of semi-autonomous robots.

 This library was initiated and is currently developed at the [Robotics Innovation Center](http://robotik.dfki-bremen.de/en/startpage.html) of the